 To prevent an accident, it’s best to avoid any sudden moves that aren’t necessary.
 Continue to make small adjustments to the steering if needed, instead of large, jerky motions.
 You also want to be easy on the throttle when making these adjustments.

-As we discuss handling, you have to look at what happens when cornering.
+You have to consider what happens when cornering.
 On the low traction surface, taking a turn is going to be completely different.
 It’s not going to be as smooth and comfortable as what you are usually accustomed to.

 During the turn, your car can lose traction easily.
 If you aren’t keeping the vehicle under control, you could end up off of the road.
 That’s why you should slow down the speed if you feel uncomfortable.
 You also want to avoid any aggressive steering or quick braking unless it’s absolutely necessary.